carbeck/benung-pdfs/README.md

 Compiling
 =========

-Compile with `xelatex` and `biber`.
+Compile with `xelatex` and `biber`, possibly also with `makeglossaries`.
 Makes use of the [biblatex-sp-unified](https://github.com/semprag/biblatex-sp-unified) package by Kai von Fintel.

 Licensing
 =========